wamdam/backy2/docs/source/encryption.rst

 encryption version 0.

 Version 1 uses AES GCM with 256bit keys + a nonce per block.
-Before it encrypts a block, data is compressed with zstandard compression level 1.
+Before it encrypts a block, data is compressed with lz4 compression level 1.

 If we learn that there's a problem with this encryption, we will be able to implement a next version with corrected encryption or compression.